THE RDoC ROSS AWARD FOR SERVICE TO RESIDENT DOCTORS

 To qualify, nominees must:

-- demonstrate a firm commitment to the advancement of resident life through specific actions and initiatives;
+- demonstrate a firm commitment to the advancement of the resident experience through specific actions and initiatives;

-- exemplify creativity and leadership in taking action to better residents’ lives; and,
+- exemplify creativity and leadership in taking action to better the resident experience; and,

-- bring about change that has the potential to result in positive, long‐term improvement to residents’ lives in Canada.
+- bring about change that has the potential to result in positive, long‐term improvement to the resident experience in Canada.